tobyclh/SheetLog/README.md

 If you are willing to pay for it, one of [these services](https://www.fullstackpython.com/logging.html) would probably make a better option.

 \*Google Sheet API is free for 100 API calls per key in every 100 seconds, that's why we only push logs to sheet at an interval.
-But other than that its free.
+But other than that its free (and Google Sheet doesn't take up your Drive storage either, neat huh?)
 ## How to use
 Continue reading?
 Guess you are as broke as me, and that's alright ;)
 1. Get a google account